QWAEms/WS-Tic-Tac-Toe/README.md

 Tic tac toe with websocket

 ## DISCLAIMER
-The code is absolutely horrible but it made for testing web socket in javascript
+The code is absolutely horrible but is made for testing web socket in javascript

 ## Install
 Clone the repo and install with `npm install`